BhanuSaketh/DSA_Using_C_Python/README.md

-**Note: It is better to draw the data struct for better understanding**
+**Note: It is better to draw the data structure for better understanding**